peterhry/peterhrynkow.com/_posts/2017-09-29-using-function-bind-for-partial-application.markdown

 ### Reducing function call repetition

-By using partial application, you were able to create a new function `getDataFromAPI` that takes a single argument.
+By using partial application, you created a new function `getDataFromAPI` that takes a single argument.
 This allows you to pass it to the `map` function of an array, like so:

 ```js
 const apiBaseUrl = 'https://api.myapp.com/api/v1'